Isaac247/capstone-project/README.md

  ```
  ![img8](images/helm_ingress_install.PNG)

+2. Create an **A record** on Route53 to map the ingress external IP address to a domain name.
+Also, create a **CNAME** rcord that will serve the other services (prometheus and grafana)
-2. Create a rule to serve the frontend of the socks shop application exposing the service name and port number in the ingress manifest file
+3. Create a rule to serve the frontend of the socks shop application exposing the service name and port number in the ingress manifest file
  ```
   - host: socks.isaacmamman.me
       http: